zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

 ## Use Btrfs data duplication?
 2 options.
 BtrFS offers 3 ways to create a single fileystem across multiple devices, I only mention 2 here:
-- **BtrFS Single**: data is striped (not duplicated), metadata is duplicated.
+- **BtrFS Single**: data is allocated to disks linearly, metadata is duplicated (`mkfs.btrfs -d single /dev/sda /dev/sdb /dev/sdc /dev/sdd`)
   - Pros:
+    - Maximum space available: disk size = available space.
     - Flexible: use disks of different sizes.
-    - Available space: maximise the available space for data (compared to raid1).
     - When 1 disk fails, the filesystem is recoverable (compared to raid0).
   - Cons
     - When 1 disk fails, data from that disk is not recoverable.
     - When 1 disk fails, files larger than 1GB might have been partially stored on that disk.
-    - Where, on which disks files are stored exactly is unknown: blocks of a single file (>1GB) can be spread across disks.
+    - What files are stored on which disks is not obvious: especially blocks of a single file (>1GB) can be spread across disks.
-- **BtrFS Raid1**: data is striped and duplicated, metadata is duplicated.
+- **BtrFS Raid1**: data is striped and duplicated, metadata is duplicated (`mkfs.btrfs -d dup /dev/sda /dev/sdb /dev/sdc /dev/sdd`)
   - Pros
     - Data is mirrored on other disks in realtime, when a disk fails, the data is easily recoverable.
     - The most secure method to store precious data.
   - Cons
-    - It costs more: only half of the total storage space is available for data, because of duplication.
-Use only if you have plenty of disks.
+    - Expensive: you need twice the disks to get same amount as storage as Btrfs Single.
-    - requirements around disk sizes because of duplication.
+    - Requirements around disk sizes because of duplication.
     - All disks will be spinning for file access/write and because of duplication, disks can wear out at the same pace, which means if 1 fails it is statistically likely a second one will fail soon.

 ## The alternative, economical home-friendly method